KrishnaTarun/Deep-Learning-Lab/README.md

 ### Lab 1 - MLPs, CNNs and Backpropagation
 <p align="justify">
 We explore image classification with two neural network architectures: multi-layer perceptrons (MLP) and convolutional neural networks (CNN).
 To gain an in-depth understanding we first focus on a basic implementation of a MLP in numpy and Pytorch.
-Apart from that we also learn to implemt custom operations in PyTorch by reimplementing a batch-normalization layer.
+Apart from that we also learn to implement custom operations in PyTorch by re-implementing a batch-normalization layer.
 </p>

 #### Problems and Solutions